Bunix25/Book-Search-MERN/README.md

 # Book-Search-MERN

-## Summary

-Usage of Google Books API to create an Graql API with Apollo Server.
-MERN stack is implemented to create the app.
-User can sign up and log in for an account, search for a book of their liking and added to a list of saved books, users can also remove the saved books.
+This project utilizes the Google Books API to create a GraphQL API with Apollo Server.
+It is built using the MERN stack and allows users to sign up and log in to their account.
+Users can search for books based on title, author, or keyword, and add their preferred books to a list of saved books.
+Additionally, users have the ability to remove books from their saved list.

 ## Tools Used